-Sprint customers in Boise can start enjoying 4G today with the 3G/4G USB
+Sprint customers in Amarillo can start enjoying 4G today with the 3G/4G

-Modem U300, the first device from any wireless carrier to offer access
+USB Modem U300, the first device from any national wireless carrier to

-to both 3G and 4G – practically future-proofing wireless technology for
+offer access to both 3G and 4G – practically future-proofing wireless

-its customers.
-Customers can experience 4G speeds in Boise, Bellingham,
+technology for its customers.
+Today, customers can experience 4G speeds

-and take advantage of America’s most dependable 3G network2
+later this year.
+Sprint customers can take advantage of America’s most

-when outside of 4G coverage.
-For a special limited time 4G launch
+dependable 3G network2 when outside of 4G coverage.
+For a

-promotion, the device is currently free after a $50 mail-in rebate
+get the dual-mode device for free after a $50 mail-in rebate for

 For those who live and work outside of a Sprint 4G service area, but